 Before I started practising as a counsellor, I worked for 25 years as a researcher in the area of human motivation and decision making, studying the impact of psychology and culture on the choices we make.
 I have worked across multiple cultures, and have a unique understanding of the stresses created by cultural differences and the global work environment.

+In addition to my private practice, I work in an honorary capacity within an NHS primary care setting.
 I work with a range of issues and have specific experience supporting people dealing with depression, anxiety and issues of isolation and loss.
 I also have a personal interest in supporting those who are struggling with the impact of childhood trauma.

 My first session is offered free of charge, and gives me and my clients an opportunity to explore what it would be like to work together.

 The range of fees for different services is provided below.
 I also offer a limited number of sliding-scale fee arrangements if affordability is a constraint.

 We will discuss the number of sessions you may require in our initial meeting.
 This will vary widely with the specific issues you want to work on.

 I usually suggest a block of 6-8 sessions to work through relationship difficulties.